How to move the viewpoint freely?

 • Orbit Mode

-The speed is not adjustable.
 The movement speed is related to the distance of the lens from the objects in the scene, moving slower when the distance is close and faster when the distance is farther away.

 • Fly and Walk Mode